DLuCJ/cmprsn/compresslearn/huff_learning/README.md

 VERSION_3: ADD MOFFAT-TURPIN FAST DECODE
 VERSION_4: ADD NELSON VARIANT AND BENCHMARK

-Here's my understanding of Moffat-Turpin (a lot of it courtesy of cbloom):
+Here's my (current, maybe wrong) understanding of Moffat-Turpin (a lot of it courtesy of cbloom):

 We have an n-symbol alphabet with n corresponding frequencies in the data.
 Given a probability-sorted list of these freqs, we can find the corresponding codelens.
 See moffat-katajainen / Polar for example.
 And from the codelens and assoc symbols, we can create the codes: